Connect with us

 I am a space scientist with a passion for teaching physics and astronomy and photographing the night sky.
 Every summer I spend several nights backpacking in the Sierra Nevada mountains of California, where the skies are sufficiently dark to allow the Milky Way to be seen with the naked eye.
 My son and I also like to take road trips – often along U.S. 395, the Eastern Sierra Scenic Byway – that coincide with eclipses and meteor showers.

-Natural locations, from light, can be great places for astro-tourism.
+Natural locations, removed from city light, can be great places for astro-tourism.

 Vahe Peroomian